samisrael/Apriori/README.md

 ### Result:

-the Apriori Algorithm in Python using the dataset for identifying frequent itemsets and generating strong association rules based on minimum support and confidence thresholds implemented sucessfully.
+The Apriori Algorithm in Python using the dataset for identifying frequent itemsets and generating strong association rules based on minimum support and confidence thresholds has been implemented sucessfully.